Recommendations

 V&A South Kensington

-The Victoria and Albert has captured one the largest photography collections in the world; unsurprising, as the the V&A's first director, Henry Cole, was a great supporter of the art of photography, starting the collection in 1856.
-The Photography Centre, which opened in 2018, contains an incredible collection of images, with over 800,000 photographs dating from 1839 to the present and incorporating the Royal Photographic Society (RPS) Collection.
+The V&A has accrued one the largest photography collections in the world; unsurprising, as the the V&A's first director Henry Cole was a great supporter of the art of photography, starting the collection in 1856.
+The Photography Centre at the V&A, which opened in 2018, contains an incredible collection of images, with over 800,000 photographs dating from the 1820s to the present and incorporating the Royal Photographic Society (RPS) Library.

 03